neuropsychology/neuropsychology.R/Course/Introduction.md

 :clap::clap::clap::clap:

-We're hope you're not afraid to do your basic statistics with R anymore, that you will want to discover more about this great language!
+We hope you're not afraid to do your statistics with R anymore and that you are eager to discover more about this language.
+Believe us, it's worth it.

 **Thank you !!!**

-Don't forget to contact us if you any remarks :bowtie: